Motion#

 move active?#

-The move active? block returns a Boolean indicating whether the Hornet is moving.
+The move active? block returns a Boolean indicating whether the drone is currently using a move block.

 <move active?>